How to become a midwife

 Apprenticeship

-This typically takes 48 months to complete as a mix of learning in the workplace and academic study at an approved university.
+This typically takes 48 months to complete and includes learning on the job and studying at an approved university.

 Entry requirements